 You could see a marriage family therapist or another type of therapist individually to discuss your relationship but for it to be considered marriage counseling, you and your partner would need to visit together.
 The reason being is that one of the key aspects of marriage counseling is that you hear both perspectives, and while you can attend individual therapy, it will lack the personal perspective of your spouse.
 You can read a marriage counseling book to see what the benefit of seeing this type of professional would be for you.
 A counseling book isn't just about techniques.
-Marriage counseling books are full of valuable information.
+Marriage books are full of valuable information.
 You can read about case studies where couples have survived difficult times and made it through them.
-Marriage counseling books, in particular, will show you the value of couples therapy.
+In particular, books will show you the value of couples therapy.
 You can learn what goes into saving your relationship.
-Marriage counseling books can have helpful couples communication exercises for you and your partner to try.
+They can have helpful couples communication exercises for you and your partner to try.
 But you can't attempt these without you and your partner in therapy together.
-It's crucial to read marriage counseling books when you are in couples counseling with your partner.
+It's crucial to read these books when you are in couples counseling with your partner.

 Previous ArticleMarriage Counseling Tips That Can Improve Your Relationship

 Next ArticleWhen Is A Marriage Over And What Should I Do?

 Anxiety Attachment Attraction Chat Counseling Dating Depression Divorce Domestic Violence Engagement Family Friendship General How To Infidelity Intimacy Love Marriage Online Dating Parenting Psychology Relationship Singleness Therapist